rapid7/metasploit-framework/.github/ISSUE_TEMPLATE/module_request.md

 ---
-name: Feature Request 💡
+name: Module Request 💡
-about: Suggest a new idea for the project.
+about: Suggest a new module idea to include in framework.
-labels: "request-feature"
+labels: "request-module"
 ---

 <!--